fiduswriter/simple-datatables/columns.md

 #### `hidden`

-When set to `true` the column(s) will not be visible and will be exlcuded from search results.
+When set to `true` the column(s) will not be visible and will be excluded from search results.

 #### `type`